None of the disease-modifying therapies

-Females are advised to stop their DMT for the appropriate period of time specific to that agent (Kaisey et al., 2018
+Women of reproductive potential are advised to stop their DMT for the appropriate period of time specific to that agent (Kaisey et al., 2018

 for specific guidance.
-The Food and Drug Administration (FDA) has retired the A, B, C D and X pregnancy categories and replaced them with more useful information about a medication’s risk.
+The Food and Drug Administration (FDA) has retired the A, B, C, D and X pregnancy categories and replaced them with more useful information about a medication’s risk.
 The prescribing information

 for each DMT has been updated to reflect that change.

 ).
-Rituximab did not increase risk of negative fetal outcomes, including in females who received rituximab infusion within 6 months of conception (n=50) and during the first trimester (n=9).
+Rituximab did not increase risk of negative fetal outcomes, including in those who received rituximab infusion within 6 months of conception (n=50) and during the first trimester (n=9).
 Most babies in this study were breastfed (89%) or exclusively breastfed (35%) and no harm to baby was detected, including babies being breastfed when rituximab infusions were resumed.

 ).
 Also stopping these agents has been reported to produce “rebound” disease activity (Das et al., 2018

 , Smith et al., 2020

 ) which may be contributing to increased relapses seen during pregnancy after stopping natalizumab or fingolimod.

 Rituximab, interferon beta and glatiramer acetate are considered compatible with breastfeeding by some clinicians (Langer-Gould et al., 2020

 ).
 In a prospective cohort study, first year infant outcomes were not negatively impacted by maternal exposure to interferon beta or glatiramer acetate during breastfeeding, though investigators were unable to rule out rare adverse events due to small sample size (Ciplea et al., 2020